lf-edge/eve/docs/LOGGING.md

 Reboot reason and reboot stack files present in /persist and /persist/log directories. reboot-reaon, reboot-stack files present in /persist/log directory get appended with updates.
 The sames files in /persist directory keep getting overwritten with new content every time there is USR1 signal sent to a process or in the event of Fatal crash.
 These stack traces are also exported to cloud using logging mechanism.

+## Panic Stack Files saved on device

+Pillar process crash stack from the log is also saved into directory /persist/newlog/panicStacks.
+Although the pillar crash stacks will show up in controller side after uploaded, for development purpose, it is easier to go into this directory to directly display the crash stacks.
+The panic stack files will be kept up to the maximum of 100.

 ## Object life cycle events and relations

 Objects in EVE software can transition through many different states.
 These state transitions can be easily logged/tracked using object logging infrastructure that we have.